queryluke/masseffect-5e/static/data/rules/09-02-movement-and-position.md

 - extinguish a small flame
 - put your ear to a door
 - kick a small stone
-- tap the floor with you sword
+- tap the floor with your weapon
 - hand an item to another character

 <br>